 The Town of Mohawk has actively participated in the National Flood Insurance Program (NFIP) since 1985.
 The current effective Flood Insurance Rate Map (FIRM) is dated January 19, 2018.
 As of December 31, 2022, there are a total of 2 NFIP policies in force.
 The total annual premium is \$1,425 for a total of \$380,000 in coverage.
 As of February 23, 2023, a total of 3 claims amounting to approximately \$26,150 have been paid to NFIP policyholders in Mohawk since joining the program.
 More information on NFIP-insured structures, including those that have been repetitively damaged by floods, is provided in Section 4 (Risk Analysis) of the HMP and Section 2.4 of this Annex.
 Table 8 describes the Town of Mohawk's participation and continued compliance in accordance with NFIP requirements and as specified in FEMA's 2022 Local Mitigation Planning Policy Guide.
-14
+He is a current of the NFIP requirements and as specified in FEMA's 2022 Local Mitigation Planning Policy Guide.

-13 FEMA NFIP, HUDEX Report, Policy and Loss Data by Community: https://nfipservices.floodsmart.gov//reports-flood-insurance-data
+&lt;sup>13 FEMA NFIP, HUDEX Report, Policy and Loss Data by Community: https://nfipservices.floodsmart.gov//reports-flood-insurance-data